Skip to Main Content

 How does a GRAT work?

-In this case, the business owner—known as the grantor or settlor— would make a gift of company stock to the GRAT.
+In this case, the business owner—known as the grantor or settlor—would make a gift of company stock to the GRAT.
 A GRAT is an irrevocable trust, meaning it cannot be changed or revoked, and the trustee is given sole control of the trust.

 The grantor would receive an annuity from the trust for a certain number of years.
 The annuity may be paid in a fixed dollar amount or as a specific percentage of the initial value of the trust’s assets.
 If income from the GRAT each year is not enough to pay the annuity, trust principal must be used to make the payments.
 This helps to ensure that the grantor receives a steady stream of income.

 At the end of the GRAT term, the assets in the trust, including all appreciation, go to the beneficiaries.
 For example, shares of the business that were not needed to pay the annuity will pass either outright or in further trust to the GRAT beneficiaries free of any gift and estate taxes.
+So long as the grantor survives the term of the GRAT, the appreciation is removed from his or her estate with a minimum tax cost, limited economic risk, and no loss of control.

 A GRAT is a favorable way to make a large gift with a low gift tax cost to the business owner.
-Where the business owner exhausted or otherwise has limited lifetime gift exemption remaining, a GRAT could be a solution.
-This strategy can be repeated by creating new GRATs to gradually transfer additional shares of the business to the business owner’s beneficiaries over time while maintaining an income stream to meet the owner’s lifestyle needs.
+Where the business owner exhausted or otherwise has limited lifetime gift exemption remaining, a GRAT could be a solution by structuring the value of the remainder for gift tax purposes as close to zero as possible.

 This article is for informational purposes only and is not intended as an offer or solicitation for the sale of any financial product or service or as a determination that any investment strategy is suitable for a specific investor.
 Investors should seek financial advice regarding the suitability of any investment strategy based on their objectives, financial situations, and particular needs.
 This article is not designed or intended to provide financial, tax, legal, accounting, investment, or other professional advice since such advice always requires consideration of individual circumstances.
 If professional advice is needed, the services of a professional advisor should be sought.